-Make a list of all the wonderful benefits and rewards you have realized over the last six months of challenges.
+Make a list of all the incredible benefits and rewards you have realized over the last six months of challenges.

-WOWO what a great list!
-The positives far outweigh the negatives, especially when measuring success in spiritual and human terms rather than economic terms.
+The positives should outweigh the negatives, especially when measuring success in spiritual and human terms rather than economic terms.

-In May, 2014, my first month of ‘new freedom’ I naively attempted to predict exactly how the coming months of the next phase of my life would unfold as I attempted to bring magnificent ideas into the world.
+In May 2014, my first month of ‘new freedom,’ I naively attempted to predict precisely how the coming months of the next phase of my life would unfold as I tried to bring magnificent ideas into the world.

-- Then I’ll hangout on my modest Yacht (bought the year before) and have a few epiphanies as I spend the summer writing and curating cool content for my blog site that’s destined to get tens of thousands of hits within the first six months.
+- Then I’lhangout on my modest Yacht (bought the year before) and have a few epiphanies as I spend the summer writing and curating fresh content for my blog site.

-- Finally, I will brilliantly craft my business plan and launch a consulting practice that’s sure to change the world as people line up to meet with me! — After all, and according to my big fat ego, I’ve managed over $130 million in project funding over the last decade so anything less than that should be a breeze right?
+- Finally, I will brilliantly craft my business plan and launch a consulting practise that’s sure to change the world as people line up to meet with me! — After all, and according to my big fat ego, I’ve managed over $130 million in project funding over the last decade, so anything less than that should be a breeze, right?

-- I spent three full intense months of what felt like pure hell doing messy fibreglass work in sweltering humidity, replacing deck hatches, upgrading hardware, stubbing my toes, draining my pocketbook and living in a confined cabin that felt more like a dusty tool-shed than a stately vessel on the water.-
+- I spent three full, intense months of what felt like pure hell doing messy fibreglass work in sweltering humidity.
+I replaced deck hatches, upgrading hardware, stubbing my toes, draining my pocketbook and living in a confined cabin that felt more like a dusty tool shed than a stately vessel on the water.

-- With the exception a dozen really cool sailing experiences that looked magical on Facebook, make no mistake life was now physically and emotionally tougher!
-I worked my ass off from dawn until dusk, invested hundreds of unpaid hours, thousands of dollars (originally slated for future housing) on upgrading my boat to a standard beyond reason or cost recovery.
+- With the exception, a dozen fresh sailing experiences that looked magical on Facebook, make no mistake life was now physically and emotionally more robust!
+I worked my ass off from dawn until dusk, invested hundreds of unpaid hours, thousands of dollars (initially slated for future housing) on upgrading my boat to a standard beyond reason or cost recovery.

-- Despite all this I knew intuitively I was on the right track by focusing on something that would pay off down the road.
+- Despite all this, I knew I was on the right track by focusing on something that would pay off down the road.

-- I really thought that after 19 years of service my work’ gig’ would last at least 12 more years until retirement.
+- I thought that after 19 years of service, my work’ gig’ would last at least 12 more years until retirement.

-Oh sure I was making new friends that summer but soon realized that owning a cool sailboat is like walking the cutest puppy in the park.
-Everyone wants to be your friend and hangout with you until the dog pisses on someone’s leg.
-Or in my case when fall comes and the boat is hauled out and party time is over.
+Oh sure, I was making new friends that summer but soon realized that owning a cool sailboat is like walking the cutest puppy in the park.
+Everyone wants to be your friend and hang out with you until the dog pisses on someone’s leg.
+In my case, when fall comes and the boat comes out of the water and party time is over.

 Another 10 points for living life with zeal but another zero points for good economics.

-- The next two months were spent taking special interest courses, studying, and allowing myself to get sucked into every distraction that came my way.
+- The next two months spent taking specialized interest courses, studying, and allowing myself to get sucked into every distraction that came my way.

-- Meanwhile I was in serious denial over what seemed like a debilitating depression that could only be soothed by social media, self-inflicted make pretend busyness, and a big tub of chocolate ice cream. — What was happening to me!?
+- Meanwhile, I was in serious denial over what seemed like a debilitating depression that could only be soothed by social media; self-inflicted make pretends busyness and a big tub of chocolate ice cream. — What was happening to me!?

-Yup I was having a massive pity-party and no one was invited!
-In fact there were days within the first six months after receiving my severance package whereby I could not even move off the couch.
+Yup, I was having a massive pity-party.
+There were days within the first six months after receiving my severance package, whereby I could not even move off the couch.
 Fear, perceived loss, anger and confusion were all getting the better of me like the nasty flu the day before Christmas!

 Few Of My Expectations Were Ideally Met — Now What?

-WOWO – I did not expect this at all because I’m usually a very ’together’ person!
-To my saving grace I knew logically that despite the frustrations the universe was teaching me some sort of valuable, well needed lesson.
-As a practitioner of Vipassana Meditation, Muksha Yoga and sailing I was well aware on an intellectual level that everything is a temporary snippet in the ebb and flow of time. — This too shall pass! — still my life sucked (or so I felt)
+As a practitioner of Vipassana Meditation, Moksha Yoga and sailing, I was well aware on an intellectual level that everything is a brief snippet in the ebb and flow of time. — This, too, shall pass! — still, my life sucked (or so I felt)

 Dr. Wayne W. Dyer wrote Change Your Thoughts Change Your Life — Living the Wisdom of the Tao.
 Here he speaks to the 2nd Verse about ‘Living the Paradoxical Unity’ (pg.
 9).